rcos/CSCI-4470-OpenSource/Modules/Databases/Lab-Databases.md

 ```
 Where query is something like what you provided to `db.definitions.find` and new document is what you want to replace the old one with.

-After you are satisfied with your changes, dump the database back to json and make a pull request.
+After you are satisfied with your changes, dump the database back to json and (OPTIONAL)**make a pull request.**

 Specifically for this lab, {query} should be an existing word in the database and { new document } is a new definition that you want
 to make for that word.
 When you run the update command you overwrite the previous definition with the one you specify.